blackspider-ops/Unfiltered-Voice/README.md

 # The Unfiltered Voice

-A Gen-Z editorial blog where thoughts are raw, feelings are loud, and words don't wear filters.
+An editorial blog where thoughts are raw, feelings are loud, and words don't wear filters.

 ## Getting Started